 The Working Group highlights that modifications that would be considered troubled debt restructurings, particularly as they provide a non-insignificant concession, may be presented to the domiciliary state regulatory for a permitted practice exception to prevent troubled debt restructuring recognition and disclosure.
 However, the Working Group concluded that the need for reliable and accurate financial information does not permit exceptions that would allow wide-spread non-insignificant restructurings to occur and not be recognized on the statutory financial statements.

-This interpretation is effective for the specific purpose to provide practical expedients in assessing whether modifications in response to COVID-19 are insignificant under SSAP No. 36 and in assessing whether a change is substantive under SSAP No. 103R.
+Original Effective Date: This interpretation is effective for the specific purpose to provide practical expedients in assessing whether modifications in response to COVID-19 are insignificant under SSAP No. 36 and in assessing whether a change is substantive under SSAP No. 103R.
 This interpretation will only be applicable for the period beginning on March 1, 2020 and ending on the earlier of December 31, 2020, or the date that is 60 days after the date on which the national emergency concerning the novel coronavirus disease (COVID–19) outbreak declared by the President on March 13, 2020 under the National Emergencies Act (50 U.S.C.
 1601 et seq.) terminates.
 For clarity, this effective timeframe specifies when modifications in response to COVID-19 can be incorporated using the provisions of this interpretation.
 Once incorporated, the provisions of this interpretation will continue for the duration of the modification.

+Extension of Effective Date: On December 27, 2020, President Trump signed into law the Consolidated Appropriations Act, 2021, which slightly modified and extended the original CARES Act.
+These modifications included extending the provisions for temporary relief from troubled debt restructurings.
+Accordingly, on January 6, 2021, the provisions in this INT were tentatively extended to be applicable through the earlier of January 1, 2022 or the date that is 60 days after the date on which the national emergency concerning the novel coronavirus disease (COVID–19), outbreak declared by the President on March 13, 2020 under the National Emergencies Act terminates.
+With this extension, this INT’s effective date corresponds with the current effective dates of the CARES Act.
+Unless the outbreak under the National Emergencies Act terminates, this INT and will automatically expire on January 2, 2022 (to include year-end 2021 financial statements reporting).

 INT 20-07 Status